 The Institute is a comprehensive seven-day, 60-hour intensive training program that covers everything necessary to develop a course in the Inside-Out model: curriculum development, setting parameters, institutional relationships, group dynamics, interactive pedagogical approaches, and much more.
 Two or more of the days provide an opportunity to learn this educational method through observation, hands-on experience, and engagement with the Think Tank, a working group inside Graterford Prison, a large maximum-security facility.

-Each year, the Teaching, Learning and Technology Center selects a cadre of excellent and experienced Teaching Assistant mentors from various disciplines.
-This yearlong course is part of their training.
-It covers social constructivist learning epistemology, a wide range of active learning strategies, and how to design a learning-centered curriculum.
-Participants also receive training to provide teaching consultation to their peers.
+Each year, the Division of Teaching Excellence and Innovation selects a cadre of excellent and experienced Teaching Assistant mentors from various disciplines to serve as Pedagogical Fellows.
+While a Pedagogical Fellow, I undertook this yearlong course sequence and other training requirements (which were rebadged as the Certificate in Course Design and Certificate in Teaching Excellence in 2016).
+The course covers social constructivist learning epistemology, a wide range of active learning strategies, and how to design a learning-centered curriculum.
+Participants also receive training to provide effective teaching consultation and advice to peers.